 The students picked up the concept of each activity surprisingly quickly and were really motivated by the exciting colours and sounds that the Cosmoids made.
 Meighan mentioned that some students moved far more than usual and stayed engaged in the activity for an impressive length of time.

 What worked best?

-Having the Cosmo Teacher’s Guide was really handy as there are lots of tips on how to incorporate Cosmo into daily school activities.
-We started with the cosmoids close to the students and then gradually moved them further away, which encouraged more movement and scanning.
+Having the Cosmo Teacher’s Guide was really handy as there are many tips on how to incorporate Cosmo into daily school activities.
+We started with the Cosmoids close to the students and then gradually moved them further away, encouraging more movement and scanning.
 It made the activity more challenging but in a fun way.

 Showdown also worked really well for encouraging teamwork between the students.
 We could split them into an Orange team and a Green team and get them to work together, and also competitively.